elixirgardens1/listings_new/README.md

 ## View Price matrix [[top]](https://github.com/daveswaves/listings_new#listings)

 Allows `New Price` values across the whole page to be updated simultaneously.
+The price matrix table displays the product names in the first column (only the first item in each group) and the prices for each variation in the following columns.
+The variation values are displayed above each price column.

+The second and fourth groups (brown rock salt tubs / white rock salt tubs respectively) don't have a variation value of 25, which is why N/A is displayed in the 25 column for these two groups.

 ![Image of price_matrix](docs/img/price_matrix.webp)

 All the prices in each group are displayed horizontally below the item's variation.
-In this `Rock Salt` example, the 6 prices in the first group for variations: 1, 5, 10, 15, 20, 25 are 7.49, 10.09, 11.69, 16.
+In this `Rock Salt` example, the 6 prices in the first group for variations: 1, 5, 10, 15, 20, 25 are 7.49, 10.09, 11.69, 16 respectively.

 ![Image of price_matrix_update](docs/img/price_matrix_update.webp)